 Burj Al Arab

-The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands called the Palm Islands which entend into the Persian Gulf.
-The Palm Jumeirah is the smallest and the original of three Palm Islands, and it is located on the Jumeirah coastal area of Dubai.
-It have a two kilometer long trunk, a crown made up of 17 fronds and a surrounding crescent, encompassing 4,000 luxury villas and apartments.
+The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands called the Palm Islands which extend into the Persian Gulf.
+The Palm Jumeirah is the smallest and the original of three Palm Islands, and it is located in the Jumeirah coastal area of Dubai.
+It has a two-kilometer-long trunk, a crown made up of 17 fronds, and a surrounding crescent, encompassing 4,000 luxury villas and apartments.

 Dubai Miracle Garden

 It is a 72,000-metre (236,000-foot) flower garden, opened in Dubailand.
-It is the world’s largest flower garden. and is home to another moderm marvel of the world.
-Located in the desert, this is an oasis with world’s largest colletion of natural flowers.
-The garden has a total of 45 million flowers with re-use of waste water through drip irrigation.
-The garden stay closed during extremely hot climate May to September.
+It is the world’s largest flower garden. and is home to another modern marvel of the world.
+Located in the desert, this is an oasis with the world’s largest collection of natural flowers.
+The garden has a total of 45 million flowers with the re-use of wastewater through drip irrigation.
+The garden stays closed during an extremely hot climate from May to September.

 Jumeirah Beach Park

-In Desert safari ride you can admire the spectacular scenery as you drive across the Red Dunes of Al Hibab to a desert camp, where you can enjoy a delicious BBQ and traditional entertainment.
+On a Desert safari ride, you can admire the spectacular scenery as you drive across the Red Dunes of Al Habib to a desert camp, where you can enjoy a delicious BBQ and traditional entertainment.

 The Dubai Fountains